Cakefish/bauble/README.md

   ]
 }
 ```
 Attributes support a binding equals an expression, i.e `ident = anything_goes_here`.
-And supports both comma separation and multiple attributes on the same item.
+It supports both comma separation and multiple attributes on the same item.

 ## Using a custom allocator